 A normal respiratory rate plays a critical role in keeping the balance of oxygen and carbon dioxide even.
 The normal respiration rate in adults is between 12 and 20 beats per minute as per NIH (National Institutes of Health, USA).

-What are healthy baselines To actively monitor your health, you first need a healthy base for comparison, called a healthy baseline.
+To actively monitor your health, you first need a healthy base for comparison, called a healthy baseline.

 How are they updated